 A PANEL DISCUSSION on “Traveling Solo: Touring Solo Shows Domestically and Abroad” was held Sunday, October 2nd, 2016.

-About Solo Sundays:
+About the Solo Series:

 Theaterlab’s white box spaces are particularly vibrant and reflective spaces that are uniquely responsive to the actor, reflecting and resonating even the most nuanced work.
 Our first project at our previous home on 14th street was a solo performance workshop and we have maintained an evolving interest in solo work through the years.
-Most recently, our Theater was home to Merry Conway’s silent one-person show, Into the Strenuous Briefness.: A Performance Poem Digesting Life.
+Recently, our Theater was home to Merry Conway’s silent one-person show, Into the Strenuous Briefness.: A Performance Poem Digesting Life.

-Solo Sundays were created as an extension of Theaterlab’s ongoing interest in solo work, developed through years of hosting artists, companies, and training programs dedicated to solo performance.
+The Solo Series were created as an extension of Theaterlab’s ongoing interest in solo work, developed through years of hosting artists, companies, and training programs dedicated to solo performance.
 We find that solo performance is uniquely suited to responding to cultural questions about personal identity and the individual’s relationship to the collective whole.
 As the zeitgeist continues to shift toward investigations of the line between the self and the communal, we have created a program that is intended to respond to those investigations through rigorous artistic exploration.
-Solo Sundays is an ongoing, malleable series that will grow and adapt to meet the specific needs of the artists as they relate to the audience and to Theaterlab.
+The Solo Series is an ongoing, malleable series that will grow and adapt to meet the specific needs of the artists as they relate to the audience and to Theaterlab.